ember-animation/ember-animated/tests/dummy/app/templates/docs/between.md

 {{scroll-to-top}}
 Sprites can travel back and forth between two separate lists as `receivedSprites` and `sentSprites`.
 Sprites animating between components always store their initial and final bounds.
 Two lists can identify when a sprite is animating between them by checking these bounds.
 If the initial bounds and the final bounds of a sprite are interchanging, then the sprite is animating between two lists (the initial bounds become the final bounds or the final bounds become the initial bounds).

 This is useful for animating elements that are repeatedly inserted or removed from one component to another.
 For example, imagine that you are hosting a dinner party and you need to keep track of the people that are going and not going.
-You would have a list of people that are going, and a list of the people that are not going.
+You would have a list of people that are going, and a list of the people that can't go.
 As people change their minds from going to not going, they would move back and forth between the two lists. `receivedSprites` and `sentSprites` help sprites animate smoothly between two lists or components.

 ## receivedSprites:
 When the final bounds of a sprite become its initial bounds, it is a `receivedSprite` on the list that it is going to.